Bard to Go Page

 Schools Click Here for Materials and Booking Information

-Bard to Go will be Touring Michigan secondary schools in October and November, but the production will also perform special free public performances.
-Bard to Go will perform a preview performance TBA.
-Additionally, Bard to Go will offer a final public performance on November 5 at Loosemore Auditorium at the Pew Grand Rapids Campus.
+Bard to Go will be Touring Michigan secondary schools in October and November, but the production will also perform special public performances.
+Bard to Go will perform at the biannual Shakespeare Festival Conference: Pedagogy and Performance.
+Additionally, Bard to Go will offer a free final public performance on November 3 at Loosemore Auditorium at the Pew Grand Rapids Campus.
 This final performance is always a popular crowd-pleaser most appropriate for middle school ages or above.

 Bard to Go is part of the educational outreach programs incorporated into the Grand Valley Shakespeare Festival.
-Last year's production Bard to Go: Witty Fools and Foolish Wits, performed at six regional schools to approximately 1,400 students.
-Additionally, Bard to Go traveled to the University of Wisconsin, Madison, performing for a school in Indiana en route, and then in Madison they performed for a school and public audience.
+Last year's production Bard to Go: The Wonder of Will: This Is Your Afterlife! performed at eight regional schools to approximately 1,400 students.
+Additionally, Bard to Go traveled to the to the Bahamas, performing as part of the Shakespeare in Paradise Festival..

-Over the past seasons, Bard to Go has been traveling all over the world to perform including to Rapallo, Italy and Prague, Czech Republic where they participated at Shakespeare Prague during Spring Break in 2014. the American Shakespeare Center in Staunton, Virginia in 2013 and Fall 2014 , the Bahamas to the Shakespeare in Paradise festival in Nassau in 2012, to Halifax, Nova Scotia, Canada in 2010, to Italy in 2009, to China in 2008, and to Jamaica in 2006.
+Over the past seasons, Bard to Go has been traveling all over the world to perform including to the Dominican Republic in winter, 2017, Madison, Wisconsin in 2015, Rapallo, Italy and Prague, Czech Republic where they participated at Shakespeare Prague during Spring Break in 2014. the American Shakespeare Center in Staunton, Virginia in 2013 and Fall 2014 , the Bahamas to the Shakespeare in Paradise festival in Nassau in 2012, to Halifax, Nova Scotia, Canada in 2010, to Italy in 2009, to China in 2008, and to Jamaica in 2006.
 Come see the production that has been traveling the world.

 This season, Bard to Go will be performing for area secondary schools, in October and November.
 Schools interested in booking Bard to Go should visit our Schools page for more information and contact Katherine Mayberry, Bard to Go producer by email at firstname.lastname@example.org.